Domain name policy for .no

 14.4 A domain name may be freely transferred, provided that the organization to which it is transferred satisfies the requirements of the domain name policy.

-16.3 Historical data will only be made available to the entity that was the domain holder at the time, or with permission from this holder, unless otherwise stated through law or court decision.
+16.3 Historical data about the domain name holders will be archived for the purposes of research and statistical analysis.
+Such information will not be made accessible to anyone other than whoever was the domain name holder at the time the information was valid, or with permission from this holder, unless otherwise stated through law or court decision.

 The English version of clause 17 is obsolete.
 Translation of the revised text is pending, in the mean time please refer to the Norwegian version.